Gameloft: Vivendi subsidiary

-In October 2015, French media conglomerate Vivendi announced that they had acquired a 6.2% stake in Gameloft's stock, which was quickly raised to 10.2% a few days later.
+In October 2015, French media conglomerate Vivendi announced that it had acquired a 6.2% stake in Gameloft's stock, which was quickly raised to 10.2% a few days later.
 By February 2016, Vivendi had acquired 30% in the company, and launched a hostile takeover bid.
 In accordance with French law, Vivendi started a tender offer to acquire further shares.

 Following the announcement, Gameloft's board of directors strongly advised shareholders against selling stock to Vivendi to avoid the hostile takeover.
-By May 2016, Vivendi had won over the majority of shareholders, enabling them to move forward in the takeover.
+By May 2016, Vivendi had won over the majority of shareholders, enabling it to move forward in the takeover.

 The acquisition was completed on 1 June 2016, with Vivendi having acquired 56%, an absolute majority over Gameloft's ownership.
 Employees of Gameloft were presented with an open letter welcoming them to the new parent company's family.

 Analysts believed that the takeover was just the first step towards also purchasing Ubisoft, another video game venture founded by Guillemot and his brothers, although Vivendi only held a 17.7% minority in that company at the time.
 In response to Vivendi's actions, Guillemot announced that he would step down from his company and join his brother Yves Guillemot at Ubisoft to prevent it from also being taken over.
 Guillemot later clarified that his stepping-down would take effect on 29 June.

 On 8 June, the Guillemot brothers announced that they were regretfully selling their ownership in Gameloft to Vivendi.
 The transaction awarded Vivendi another 21.7% in Gameloft's capital.
 After Guillemot departed from Gameloft on 29 June, Vivendi set up a new board of directors for the company, with Vivendi's present chief operating officer (COO), Stéphane Roussel, appointed Gameloft's chairman and CEO, and Gameloft's previous CFO, de Rochefort, additionally taking over the management of the company's 39 subsidiaries.
 At that point, Vivendi owned 95.94% of Gameloft's share capital.

+In 2018, Gameloft Barcelona released Asphalt 9: Legends on mobile devices.
+The game achieved notable success and was later ported in 2019 to the Nintendo Switch and in 2022 to Steam, where it also found success on both new platforms.